A. Paul presents to the leaders of the church in Jerusalem the gospel of grace revealed to him by Jesus.

 i.
 "For the partition was not one that fixed hard and fast boundaries that they must not pass, like those of kingdoms, principalities, and provinces."
 (Calvin)

-d.
-The only caution from the leaders in Jerusalem was that Paul should remember the poor.
-In this case, probably the poor saints in Jerusalem, whom Gentile believers should not forget.
+c.
+They desired only that we should remember the poor: The only caution from the leaders in Jerusalem was that Paul should remember the poor.
+In this case, these were probably the poor saints in Jerusalem, whom Gentile believers should not forget.

 B. The setting of Paul's confrontation with Peter regarding the acceptance of the Gentiles.